-Research in the social sciences-including (but not limited to) psychology, anthropology, sociology, education, and economics-often involves working with individual people through polls, surveys, and experiments.
-Other disciplines (such as human physiology and biology) also use research protocols that involve human subjects.
+Research in the social sciences-psychology, anthropology, sociology, and economics most especially-often involves working with individual people through polls, surveys, and experiments.
+Other disciplines also use research protocols that involve human subjects.
 Such research has an ethical dimension, the treatment of which is important enough for the University to have established a separate Office for the Protection of Human subjects, Research Compliance Services.
 The intent of its policies and procedures is to ensure that the rights and safety of human subjects in research are protected.
 Students must respect, protect, and promote the rights and the welfare of all those affected by their work.